SAP-samples/btp-spend-analysis/Tutorial/11-Deploy-IFlows/README.md

 ## Deploy Integration Flows

-Click [this link](https://github.com/SAP-samples/btp-spend-analysis/tree/main/src/Flows) to download the integration flow package to the downloads folder on your computer.
-You need this file in the following steps below, therefore make note of where you download it.
+Click [this link](https://github.com/SAP-samples/btp-spend-analysis/tree/main/src/Flows) to download the integration flows to the downloads folder on your computer.
+You need these files in the following steps below, therefore make note of where you download them.

 This integration package contains 62 Integration Flows: